hacknus/n-body-solver/README.md

 The parameter `ignore_bodies` determines how many bodies are ignored when calculating the force on other bodies.
 This is useful for small bodies like satellites, comets or asteroids that do not exert a force on large bodies such as planets.
 For `ignore_bodies=62` the last 62 bodies of the dataset are ignored.
-This code has also been tested on the Piz Daint supercomputer at CSCS.
+This code has also been tested on a CRAY supercomputer.
 There is a makefile in the `bin` folder.

+There are two example initial conditions in the `input` folder, `milky_way_andromeda.csv` (dubinski dataset) and `solar_jfc.csv` (solar system with jupiter-family-comets), both with their corresponding `input.conf`files.
 ## Usage:
 First create a `input/input.conf` file based on the two examples.
 Then build the project using CMake or the Makefile in `bin` folder.
 Then run: